The Harvey Girls: Production

 The Harvey Girls was conceived by MGM as a dramatic western vehicle for Lana Turner, but Roger Edens, of the Arthur Freed unit, decided after seeing the musical Oklahoma! that the story should be reworked as MGM's western musical with Judy Garland as its star.
 Garland wanted to work with Fred Astaire on Yolanda and the Thief, which was directed by fiancé Vincente Minnelli.
 Edens convinced her that the part in Yolanda was not large enough for her, and he promised that The Harvey Girls would be specifically created to showcase her talents.

 Principal photography on The Harvey Girls lasted from January 12 through June 4, 1945, a long production period.
 Studio filming was at MGM's Culver City studios, and the locations were in Victorville, California; at the Iverson Movie Ranch in Chatsworth (near Los Angeles); and in Monument Valley.

-Singer Virginia Rees' voice was dubbed for Angela Lansbury's songs.
-Cyd Charisse, who had her first speaking role in the film, had her singing dubbed by Marion Doenges.
+Angela Lansbury had a soprano voice, but MGM wanted her character Em the saloon girl to have a deeper and huskier voice, so the singer Virginia Reess dubbed Angela Lansbury's songs.
+Angela did sing with her own voice in two MGM films: The Picture of Dorian Gray and Till the Clouds Roll By.
+Cyd Charisse, in her first speaking role in the film, had her singing dubbed by Marion Doenges.

 Virginia O'Brien, a comic actress known for her deadpan style of singing, was pregnant while The Harvey Girls was filmed.
 Several scenes with Ray Bolger were never filmed due to the difficulty in hiding her pregnancy.
 This accounts for O'Brien's character disappearing after she sings "Wild Wild West".

 The Harvey Girls was released in the United States on January 18, 1946.